bdrelling/ci/README.md

 This "monitor" provides act-a-glance CI statuses across all of my actively maintained repositories.

-:warning: Don't look at the source code unless you want to throw up.
-Also, missing or broken images may just mean the repository is inaccessible to you.

 > All GitHub Actions statuses are linked to the `main` branch.

 ### Websites